How the pandemic transformed publishing

 • Readers don’t necessarily care if a book is a new release, or a backlist title: if the subject is in-demand, they will buy it.
 Considering that backlist sales helped major publishing houses succeed in 2020, publishers are now more aware than ever of the financial potential of their backlist.

-• Genre trends are driven by reader demand, and what is or isn’t in-demand can change rapidly.
+• Reader demand drives genre trends.
+What is or isn’t in-demand can change rapidly.
 Publishers may influence some genre trends intentionally, but at the end of the day readers drive the market, and publishers will work to fulfill reader demand.
 A savvy author will be paying close attention to the demands and behaviors of their target audience, so they can write to meet the needs of their demographic.
 A great book is a great book–but a timely book sells.

 How else did the pandemic change the publishing industry?
 Despite major rapid innovations, independent bookstores experienced major struggles and surprising successes.
 Learn more in next month’s post: How the Pandemic Transformed Bookselling.